Ferocactus wislizeni (Engelm.) Britton & Rose

 Fishhook Barrel Cactus, Fishhook Cactus, Arizona Barrel Cactus, Candy Barrel Cactus, Southwestern Barrel Cactus, Compass Barrel

-Ferocactus wislizeni is a cactus with a globular to cylindrical stem that grows up to 30 inches (80 cm) in diameter and up to 6.5 feet (2 m) tall.
-The spines are thick and hooked.
+Ferocactus wislizeni is a cactus with a globular to cylindrical stem that grows up to 6.5 feet (2 m) tall and up to 30 inches (80 cm) in diameter.
 It has a leathery asparagus green skin with 15 to 28 ribs.
-Flowers are yellow to red-orange with reddish midribs and brown tips, up to 3 inches (7.5 cm) long, and appear atop the cactus fruit during the summer months.
+Spines are thick and hooked.
+Flowers are yellow to red-orange with reddish midribs and brown tips, up to 3 inches (7.5 cm) long, and appear atop the fruits during the summer months.
 The fruits are green when unripe, yellow after the flower dries up, and persist atop the cactus long after the flower is gone, sometimes for more than a year.

 How to Grow and Care